jk619/meridianbias/README.md

 # The influence of non-neural factors on BOLD signal magnitude
 Code that will reproduce the main figures in the paper

-The code will download the HCP 7T retinotopy data, Benson's V1 definitions, example NSD maps and a preprocessed TDM dataset
+The code will download the HCP 7T retinotopy data, Benson's V1 definitions, example NSD maps and a preprocessed TDM dataset.

 Dependencies:
 Freesurfer's matlab functions (specifically MRIread.m).
 Toolbox comes with freesurfer